YouTube Video to Text: The Complete Guide for 2026

 Method 3: Download and Transcribe Locally

-If you download the YouTube video file, you can use any transcription service (Otter.ai, Descript, Whisper) to process the audio locally.
+Download the YouTube video, then run any transcription service (Otter.ai, Descript, Whisper) on the audio.

 Pros:

-- Some local tools are free (OpenAI's Whisper is open-source)
+• Some local tools are free (Whisper is open source)

 Cons:

-- Downloading YouTube videos raises legal questions depending on jurisdiction and terms of service
+• Downloading YouTube videos has legal questions depending on jurisdiction and ToS

 Method 4: Human Transcription Services

-Services like Rev offer human transcriptionists who listen to the audio and type every word.
+Services like Rev have human transcriptionists who listen and type.

 Pros:

-- Handles difficult audio, multiple speakers, and heavy accents better than any AI
+• Handles tough audio, multiple speakers, heavy accents better than any AI

 Cons: